Eminent English authors

 England is my Village by John Llewelyn Rhys

-This book by John Llewelyn Rhys is only two hundred pages long and contains ten short stories.
-They are extracts from his novels, beginning with the one which gives its name to the book.
+Being only two hundred pages long, the book contains ten short stories.
+They are extracts from the novels of John Llewelyn Rhys, beginning with the one which gives its name to the book.
 This tells the story of a young fighter pilot whom the reader assumes is killed.
 Hugh’s criticism of Rhys is very astute as the writing is indeed naive and dialogue contrived.
 He seems to sense that Rhys will never achieve real success.
 This became true but for the wrong reasons.
 It is as though Rhys has thought up a number of fictional situations in which to describe his flying experiences.

 Ice is a tale about a pilot whose girlfriend persuades him to take her on a night flight.
 She imagines it very differently from reality especially when ice covers the plane.
 When its instruments pack up, they have to make a bumpy landing in a field.
 Remembered on Waking is an extract from Rhys’ The Flying Shadow.
 It contains descriptions of the coastal village in North Wales where the protagonist, a pilot, lives with his father.
 Having landed a job, he chooses his moment to break the news to his father.
 He does so during a game of chess and, surprised at how well his father has taken the news, his mind wanders between moves.
 Imagining himself leaving for the new job, he also looks back on his life thus far.

 Having established his flying career before the war, Rhys was killed in action in August 1940 and his widow had the book published a few months later.
 In her preface, dated September 5th, 1940, the day Hugh and Jim reached Liverpool, she states that Recognition was coming quickly.
 But so was the war.
 His work with the RAF had taken over from his budding writing career although pieces were still being published in newspapers.
 His last piece of work was England is My Village, published in the United States in June, before Hugh left that country.